HailyV/league-statistical-analysis/README.md

 <ul>
     <li>In League of Legends, <strong>Dragon control</strong> is often considered a critical objective that can significantly impact a team's chances of winning.</li>
     <li>Teams that secure more dragons have better late-game scaling, buffs, and map control, leading to a higher probability of success.</li>
-    <li>Once four dragons have been secured by a team, that is the max amount a team can have.
+    <li>Once four dragons have been secured by a team, that is the maximum number a team can have.
 However, if there is a stalemate of dragon control, one team could acquire 3 versus the opposite team having 4.</li>
 </ul>

 <hr>